Indonesians Vote In Regional Election Seen As Test For Prabowo - UrduPoint

 "He needs to have his people at the regional level to ensure his government runs efficiently," Made said.

-Jokowi's former cabinet secretary Pramono Anung is contesting the Jakarta gubernatorial seat, with one of the country's most beloved actors, Rano Karno, running as his deputy.

-Against Pramono is the former governor of West Java, Ridwan Kamil, who has the backing of the largest party coalition and -- and Jokowi's endorsement.
+Running against Pramono are the former governor of West Java, Ridwan Kamil, who has the backing of the largest party coalition -- and Jokowi's endorsement.

 "For Jokowi, this regional election will determine his political influence in the future, if the candidates he endorses lose in Central Java and Jakarta, his influence will diminish," Made said.